tstack/lnav/README.md

 This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

+## Acknowledgements

+Many thanks to:

+* GitHub Sponsors
+* Anthropic for including lnav in the Claude for Open Source Program